scottieboyzhang/cse15l-lab-reports/lab-report-1-week-2.md

 <br><br><br><br>

 ## 2. Connect to Accounts
-You could look up your all your UCSD account here: https://sdacs.ucsd.edu/~icc/index.php
+You could look up your all your UCSD account here: [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)

 Then you should change your CSE 15L account password and wait for up to 40 mins.